This record is obviously one of the greatest musical achievements of all time. Here are some random thoughts, facts and theories.

 “Got To Get You Into My Life“.
 This is a song about pot, not a love song.
 Paul McCartney has said it’s “like someone else might write an ode to chocolate or a good claret“.
 I’d be interested to hear Paul McCartney’s ode to chocolate (although, of course, George Harrison wrote “Savoy Truffle” later).

-“Tomorrow Never Knows” The second half of the instrumental break in this song is Paul McCartney’s guitar solo from “Taxman” but slowed down, cut up and played backwards.
+“Tomorrow Never Knows” The second half of the instrumental break in this song is sometimes (mistakenly) described as Paul McCartney’s guitar solo from “Taxman” but slowed down, cut up and played backwards.

 “Tomorrow Never Knows” In the aforementioned poll in The Beatles Monthly, this song got my vote as the best song on the record.
 It came in 10th.
 I honestly couldn’t believe it.